AM2R-Modding-Group/AM2R-Modding-Wiki/content/utmt/rooms/creating new rooms/_index.md

 Before we set up tiles or textures, we must first make some preperations.
 To get started, create a new room by right-clicking on `Rooms` in the viewer on the left and then click `add`.
 Now you will see 3 things;
 - A list of all objects that are in your room.
 - A set of values, corresponding to the element that you currently have selected.
-- A Visual overview of your room.
+- A visual overview of your room.
 If you're adding a new room, this will be completely black with a grey grid.

 {{< img name="roomOnCreate" size="small" >}}